 AON BENFIELD SCHOLARSHIP

-Submissions for the Aon Benfield Scholarship have now closed, and will reopen in early 2016.
+Submissions for the Aon Benfield scholarship are now closed and will reopen early in 2017.

-The Aon Benfield Scholarship is an annual scholarship supported by Aon Benfield and ANZIIF.
-The award aims to strengthen links between Australian and New Zealand insurance professionals and their international counterparts and to develop the knowledge of the global reinsurance markets among insurance practitioners in Australia and New Zealand.
+Run annually the Aon Benfield Scholarship was established by Aon Benfield and ANZIIF.
+The award aims to strengthen links between Australian and New Zealand insurance professionals and their international counterparts, and to develop the knowledge of the global reinsurance markets among insurance practitioners in Australia and New Zealand.

-Applications are open to Australian and New Zealand permanent residents or citizens who are currently residing in Australia or New Zealand and have at least two years' experience working in insurance or reinsurance.
-All full entries are also awarded 6 CIP points for the 2015 calendar year.
+Applications are open to Australian and New Zealand permanent residents or citizens, who are currently residing in Australia or New Zealand and have at least two years' experience working in insurance or reinsurance.
+To apply, applicants are required to write a 2,500 word essay, on a given topic.

-Submissions for the Peter Corrigan Scholarship are closed will reopen in early 2016.
+Submissions for the Peter Corrigan Scholarship are now closed and will reopen in 2018.

-The prize is open to insurance professionals who are current financial members of ANZIIF, have at least five years’ experience working in the insurance industry, have permanent residency in Australia, New Zealand or a country in the Asia-Pacific and currently work in the insurance industry (including service provider organisations and relevant university departments).
+The Peter Corrigan Scholarship is open to insurance professionals who are current financial members of ANZIIF, are permanent residents of a country in the Asia-Pacific, have at least five years of experience in, and currently work in the insurance industry.

 ANZIIF TURKSLEGAL CLAIMS SCHOLARSHIP